 Our plans got screwed up a couple of times because of incorrect opening hours reported on Google.

-✓ Do plan based on the days of the week
+✓ Plan around the days of the week

 Beware that many restaurants and attractions are closed on Sundays and Mondays.
-Plan to spend those days driving, having a beach day, or a doing a full-day outdoor activity.
+Plan to spend those days of your Garden Route trip driving, having a beach day, or a doing a full-day outdoor activity.

 On Fridays, look online or ask around for what events are going on in the evening.
-Because we didn’t know to do so, we missed out on a party at the new Knysna Gin Distillery.
+We missed out on a party at the new Knysna Gin Distillery because nobody told us this tip.

 And on Saturdays, as we’ll elaborate on in a later Garden Route travel tip, head to one of the markets.